-VA Loan Down Payment Requirements For 2022
+VA Loan Down Payment Requirements

 When you’re ready to buy a home, you can choose from several types of home loans.
 But if you qualify for one, a VA loan is a smart choice.
 Why?
 These loans, available to current and former members of the U.S. military, don’t require a down payment, something that can make saving enough money for a home an easier task.